rhysmoggs/ms4-morgan-and-co/DEPLOYMENT.md

     'default': dj_database_url.parse('your_elephantSQL_db_URL_here')
 }
 ```
-- to avoid adding it to version control.
+- This is to avoid adding it to version control.

 - git add, commit, git push.